hafdon/scrape-definitions-teanglann-openai/instructions.md

       ```

 - **Idiomatic Expressions or Phrases:**
-  - Include idiomatic expressions without support verbs.
+  - Include idiomatic expressions **only if they are present in the input**.
   - **Format:**
     - Example:
       ```